teamfact/hcp-iot-api-node/README.md

 ## Send sensor data

-The main purpuse of the MMS is to send sensor data from the device into the HCP.
+The main purpose of the MMS is to send sensor data from the device into the HCP.
 The API is very straight forward.
 The following statement sends the data via HTTP(S) connection.

 ```js
 mms.sendData({